abcminiuser/sam-ba-loader/README.md

 This is intended to provide an easy way to reprogram Atmel SAM devices running SAM-BA without having to use the official Atmel client (which is complex, as it is aimed primarily at the Atmel MPUs rather than MCUs).
 It is similar in aim to the [BOSSA](http://www.shumatech.com/web/products/bossa) software, except this client should be more generic and support a wider range of Atmel devices.

 ## 1. Dependencies

-Requires Python 3.x.
-So Linux, Win and Mac OSs working supported.
+Requires Python 3.x (Linux, Windows and MacOS).

-From a fresh Python install, use:
+Before running the tool for the first time, install all the required dependencies via:
 ```
-pip install argparse pyserial xmodem IntelHex
+pip install -r requirements.txt
 ```
-Before running the tool for the first time to install the required libraries.

 ## 2. Status